nojnhuh/cluster-api-provider-azure/README.md

 # Cluster API Provider Azure Service Operator (CAPASO)

-Cluster API Provider Azure Service Operator (CAPASO) aims to demonstrate an alternative approach to implementing a Cluster API infrastructure provider.
+Cluster API Provider Azure Service Operator (CAPASO) aims to demonstrate an alternative approach to implementing a Cluster API infrastructure provider motivated by the following observations from CAPZ:

+- CAPZ's custom resource types can only represent a fraction of what can be configured with Azure's REST APIs
+- Discovering, implementing, and validating the gaps in CAPZ's feature set is a continual source of development overhead, especially for CAPZ's managed cluster stack
+- At the same time, many users appreciate having a narrow set of discrete features which makes it easy to get up and running
+- Users looking to adopt CAPZ to manage existing clusters are often left hanging because each resource represents a narrow set of topologies and can't express the set of the user's current resources (AzureManagedControlPlane = resource group + vnet + subnet + managed cluster)

 The main goals of CAPASO are:

 - To fulfill advanced use cases by defining a low-level interface allowing the utmost flexibility for users to customize the topology and other details of infrastructure components making up a Cluster